 But that doesn’t matter.
 You’ll be so blown away by the sheer size of it all that you won’t be worrying much about each little detail.

 As mentioned above, the place is not all that well-known.
 But word is gradually getting out.
 While reviews from a few years back mention a total lack of visitors, there was a steady flow of people coming in and out during both of my visits.
-But thankfully, it never got very crowded.

 The Middle Pillars